aratikarki-byte/coit11223-eportfolios/eportfolio1-artificial-intelligence.md

 I do not believe that AI has a mind of its own.
 AI is a form of intelligence that depends entirely on the resources and data it was built on, and since it was created by humans, it is essentially shaped by human thinking rather than having genuine, independent thought.
 Our workshop turned into a debate about this question, with different students taking different sides, but by the end of the discussion I still held the same view — that AI simulates thinking rather than truly thinking on its own.
 This links back to Artefact 1's idea of AI as a "complex adaptive system" that is shaped by people, data and its environment, rather than an independent mind capable of consciousness.

 ---
 ## References in CQU Harvard Style

 Janssen, M 2025, 'Responsible governance of generative AI: conceptualizing GenAI as complex adaptive systems', Policy and Society, vol. 44, no. 1, pp. 38–51.

-[Insert reference for your chosen news article, e.g.: Author, Initial Year, 'Title of article', Publication Name, date published, viewed [date you accessed it], URL]
+Office of the United Nations High Commissioner for Human Rights (OHCHR) 2025, 'Procurement and deployment of artificial intelligence must be aligned with human rights: UN experts', press release, 19 June 2025, viewed 27 July 2026, https://www.ohchr.org/en/press-releases/2025/06/procurement-and-deployment-artificial-intelligence-must-be-aligned-human

-IE Insights 2025, The Ethics of AI: Who Controls the Future?, video, 13 March 2025, viewed [insert date], https://www.ie.edu/insights/videos/the-ethics-of-ai-who-controls-the-future/
+IE Insights 2025, The Ethics of AI: Who Controls the Future?, video, 13 March 2025, viewed 27 July 2026, https://www.ie.edu/insights/videos/the-ethics-of-ai-who-controls-the-future/